pavvell/rxstream/README.md

 # RxStream

 If all you need is just a stream (RxJS Subject).
-Very lightweight and tree-shaking friendly.
+Very lightweight (1.5Kb gzipped) and tree-shaking friendly.

 ## Installation